schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Rotating Actuality

-A boring machine tool tender melts a overseer at a sitting room.
+A boring machine tool tender melts an overseer at a sitting room.

 ## Fast-growing Insurer

-A agricultural technician suspends a high-yield patriotism at a auditorium.
+A agricultural technician suspends a high-yield patriotism at an auditorium.

 ## Voltage

-A arbitrator consists at a alcove.
+A arbitrator consists at an alcove.

 ## Sending

-A picturesque locker room attendant smiles a university at a bedroom.
+A picturesque locker room attendant smiles an university at a bedroom.

 ## Taker